Der Deutsche Correspondent: History

 Der Deutsche Correspondent was established in 1841 by Friedrich Raine, a member of a family of printers from Westphalia, Germany.
 Raine saw the need for a German-language newspaper in a city populated by a large number of Germans and established the newspaper at the age of 19.
 The paper started out with only eight subscribers, but circulation numbers climbed and quickly overtook two other German newspapers in Baltimore.
 During the 1880s and 1890s, its circulation reached about 15,000.
 Initially started as a weekly, the newspaper grew and eventually became a daily paper in 1848.

 In the midst of the 1858 municipal election, outbreaks of violence occurred and the offices of Der Deutsche Correspondent were attacked.

 The paper found difficulty in navigating its German and American heritages.
-In January of 1917, it printed photos, poetry, and other printed fanfare for the Kaiser's birthday, but was warning Baltimore Germans not to support his war policies by the next.
+In January 1917, it printed photos, poetry, and other printed fanfare for the Kaiser's birthday, but was warning Baltimore Germans not to support his war policies by the next.

 The paper closed April 28, 1918, due to anti-German sentiment resulting from World War I. After the Correspondent closed, many of its employees began to work at Bayrische Wochenblatt, a newspaper that had been published in Baltimore since 1880.
 The two newspapers merged and became a German weekly, called the Baltimore Correspondent.